hyphacoop/cosmos-ansible/docs/Hermes-Relayer-Setup.md

 ## Prerequisites

-### DNS

-- Set up appropriate `A` and `AAAA` records for Let's Encrypt.

 ### Chains

 - Both chains being connected must be online.
-- The mnemonic for an account with tokens in it must be available for both chains.
+- The key or mnemonic file for an account with tokens in it must be available for both chains.

 ## Deployment